 This bathroom is effective and it simply works.
 Since all of the plumbing is on one wall, there is cost efficiency.
 The room isn’t particularly unique, and there isn’t much counter space, so efficiency has a drawback.
 It remains a classic and a bathroom powerhouse, nonetheless.
 Additionally, I just typed “bathroom powerhouse”; wow, I’m crossing off life accomplishments left and right today.

 The “banjo” top, which has a tiny countertop extension over the toilet, is the other modification to this design.
-Sincerely, I don’t enjoy it, but I do recognise its benefits and recognise that it occasionally offers a viable option.
+Sincerely, I don’t enjoy it, but I do recognize its benefits and recognize that it occasionally offers a viable option.
 I swear I won’t be mad at you for choosing this path.